TNDstudio/TNDstudio/README.md

 - 👋 Hi, I’m @TNDstudio
-- 👀 I’m interested in
+- 👀 I’m interested in:
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning:
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on:
-- 📫 How to reach me
+- 📫 How to reach me:
-- 😄 Pronouns: Ball/Balls
+- 😄 Pronouns:
-- ⚡ Fun fact: I am 77 meters short
+- ⚡ Fun fact:

 <!---
 TNDstudio/TNDstudio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.